drewjcooper/drewjcooper.github.io/_drafts/misusing-system-random.md

 of work to set up the state machine, and then each call to `Next()` gets a value and increments the state of the machine.

+## Unnecessary Expense

 So we have two basic problems.
 One is that constructing a new instance of `System.Random` is relatively expensive.
 The following code is a basic benchmark comparing the cost of generating a million random numbers from a single instance vs. creating a new instance for each call to `Next()`.